jgm/pandoc/CONTRIBUTING.md

   - `Text.Pandoc.Shared` is a grab-bag of shared utility functions.
   - `Text.Pandoc.Writers.Shared` contains utilities used in writers only.
-  - `Text.Pandoc.Slides` contains functions for splitting a markdown document into slides, using the conventions described in the README.
+  - `Text.Pandoc.Slides` contains functions for splitting a markdown document into slides, using the conventions described in the MANUAL.
   - `Text.Pandoc.Templates` defines pandoc's templating system.
   - `Text.Pandoc.UTF8` contains functions for converting text to and from UTF8 bytestrings (strict and lazy).